 Natalie Dinki is a graduate of the State University of New York at Geneseo.

-Areas of Responsibility: Faculty contracting and payroll; new faculty on-boarding; changes to courses and faculty workloads; travel reimbursements for Center for Teaching and Learning.
+Areas of Responsibility: Faculty contracting and payroll; new faculty on-boarding; changes to courses and faculty workloads; classroom assignments; travel reimbursements for Center for Teaching and Learning.

 Administrative Assistant for Academic Affairs